Shemitah, Chapter 19: Handling Leftovers

 Subscribe to our Newsletter

-What do we do with leftovers with kedushat shevi'it?
+What do we do with sacred scraps?
 Can we feed them to animals?
 Use them for compost?
 On properly handling leftovers with shemitah sanctity.

 - It is permissible to eat (or prepare food) from sacred shemitah produce in any conventional manner, even if by doing so some of the food might become spoiled.
 (For instance, it is permissible to eat half of an apple, even though the rest of it might spoil afterwards.)
 It is proper, however, to eat the entire fruit to reduce hefsed as much as possible.

 - It is permissible to place shemitah produce in a clean place, even though it will certainly spoil or rot there in the future.
 This is because one is not spoiling it directly.

 - The following leftovers do have shemitah sanctity: